tensorpack/tensorpack/examples/OpenAIGym/README.md

-# A3C Code and models for my Gym submissions on Atari games.
+### A3C code and models for my Gym submissions on Atari games

 ### To train on an Atari game: